-The Somerset Singers are pleased to welcome and introduce Edward Goater on his appointment as our new Musical Director.
-Edward started his appointment in January 2017, and will conducted us and Lochrian Ensemble in Rutter’s “Magnificat” and “The Sprig of Thyme” at St Cuthbert’s Church, Wells at 7:30pm on Saturday 13th May 2017.
+The Somerset Singers welcomed Edward Goater as our new Musical Director in January 2017, and he trained us and then conducted his first concert with us and the Lochrian Ensemble in Rutter’s “Magnificat” and “The Sprig of Thyme” at St Cuthbert’s Church, Wells at 7:30pm on Saturday 13th May 2017.

 Edward obtained a degree in Environmental Science and Agricultural Ecology at the University of Newcastle-upon-Tyne, but has studied and performed continuously as a musician since 1998.
 He is a conductor, tenor and teacher living in Wells, Somerset where he is a Vicar Choral at Wells Cathedral.
 He studied conducting with Norman Barns MBE and for many years he was a member of the BBC Singers.